✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Ten days, nine nights, two cities — one anchor activity per day, with slack.

-Now the nights: put a bed against every date
+Now the nights: a named place against every date

 NINE NIGHTS, NINE BEDSN1N2N3N4N5N6N7N8N9London hotel · 03–07 OctEdinburgh hotel · 08–10 OctAirport hotel · 11 Oct9 nights, 9 confirmed beds — no gaps, no overlaps

-Every night between arrival and departure maps to a named booking.
+Every night between arrival and departure maps to a named place to stay.

 Flights are the covers of the book: one leg lands before your first night, one leaves after your last.
-For our build that’s an arrival into Heathrow on the morning of 03-10-2026 and a departure on 12-10-2026.
-At application stage, hold this as a verifiable flight reservation — a real PNR in the airline’s systems — rather than a purchased ticket, because UK guidance itself tells applicants not to pay for travel before a decision.
-A verifiable reservation (from ₹1,499 + GST) does the bracketing job without putting airfare at risk.
+In our build, an arrival into Heathrow on the morning of 03-10-2026 and a departure on 12-10-2026.

-One detail builders often miss: the times inside the bracket matter too.
-If the flight lands at 11:05 in the morning, the first hotel night should be that same date, not the day before; if departure is at 09:20, don’t schedule a farewell lunch in central London two hours earlier.
-Small collisions like these are easy to fix at the planning stage and quietly corrosive if an officer spots them first.
+One detail builders miss: the times inside the bracket matter too.
+A flight landing at 11:05 means the first hotel night is that same date, not the night before.
+A 09:20 departure rules out a farewell lunch in central London.
+These collisions cost nothing to fix while you are planning and are quietly corrosive if someone else spots them first.

 TRIP COST (ESTIMATE)Flights ₹58kHotels ₹63kTrains ₹9kDaily spend ₹40kFUNDS SHOWN₹4.2 lakh in savingstrip total ≈ ₹1.7 lakh — comfortably inside the funds

 Builder’s note: pick hotels that match your finances.
-A mid-range trip on a mid-range bank statement is credible; five-star suites on a modest balance make an officer re-read everything else with new suspicion.
+A mid-range trip on a mid-range bank statement needs no explaining; suites and business class on a modest balance make a reader go back to the top and start again.

 14 cities in 7 daysNobody travels like this — and officersknow it at a glance.A night with no bedOne uncovered night reads as anunplanned plan.Luxury that outruns the bankSuites and business class on a modestbalance fail the affordability maths.Date driftForm says 03-10, hotel says 04-10 —one mismatch casts doubt on everything.